dotnet/docs/docs/csharp/language-reference/statements/iteration-statements.md

 - The [`do` statement](#the-do-statement): conditionally executes its body one or more times.
 - The [`while` statement](#the-while-statement): conditionally executes its body zero or more times.

-At any point within an iteration statement block, you can break out of the loop by using the [break](../keywords/break.md) statement, or step to the next iteration in the loop by using the [continue](../keywords/continue.md) statement.
+At any point within the body of an iteration statement, you can break out of the loop by using the [break](../keywords/break.md) statement, or step to the next iteration in the loop by using the [continue](../keywords/continue.md) statement.

 ## The `for` statement